-A Sample class has been provided for you to see some sample SQL statements, you can turn off this output by changing the global variable SHOW to False.
-NOTE: This must be set to false before uploading to Gradescope and turning it in to Canvas.
+NOTE: A Sample class has been provided for you to see some sample SQL statements, you can turn off this output by changing the global variable SHOW to False.
+This must be set to false before uploading to Gradescope.

 GTusername - Please update the method GTusername with your credentials